EcoDynIZW/Marescot_Franz_Benhaiem_2021_JAnimEcol/README.md

-# Marescot_Franz_Benhaiem_2021_JAnimEcol
+# Marescot, Franz, Benhaiem et al. 2020 *Journal of Animal Ecology*
-"‘Keeping the kids at home’ can limit the persistence of contagious pathogens in social animals. can limit the persistence of contagious pathogens in social animals."
+> **Lucile Marescot**, **Mathias Franz**, **Sarah Benhaiem**, **Heribert Hofer**, **Cédric Scherer**, **Marion L. East** & **Stephanie Kramer-Schadt** (accepted) "‘Keeping the kids at home’ can limit the persistence of contagious pathogens in social animals. can limit the persistence of contagious pathogens in social animals." *Journal of Animal Ecology**.

+The purpose of our conceptual model was to assess whether and how an age-dependent pattern of between-group interactions, which increases social network modularity, consistently increased the probability of epidemic fade-out across a large range of host and pathogen life history traits.
+This trait occurs in social species with communal nurseries where juveniles have no contact with members of other social groups during their development.
+We modelled a contagious pathogen spreading through physical contact and/or spatial proximity, e.g., via aerosols, and inducing lifelong immunity following infection.
+All model parameters below can easily be changed to tailor the model to host-specific life histories and pathogen traits.